 The question of how to quit smoking is really two questions: (1) what method to use and (2) tips on how to succeed at that method.
 The first tip shared in Joel's video is to "quit cold turkey."
 The next 15 are tips on how to succeed going cold.
 The balance of this article is devoted to presenting evidence as to why quitting cold is an extremely wise decision.

-They also know that the natural confidence of smokers who previously went cold turkey and failed has already been shaken.
-Instead of teaching them why their attempt failed and the cold turkey insights needed to succeed, they use and play upon that failure to help sell their product.
+They also know that the natural confidence of smokers who previously went cold turkey and failed has already been seriously shaken.
+Instead of teaching them why their prior attempt failed and the cold turkey insights needed to succeed, they use and play upon that failure to help sell their product.

 Although undisputed, you won't find reference to this simple truth on any quitting product website.
 Instead, most will try to convince you that quitting without buying and using their product is nearly impossible.